NextJump/nextjump.github.io/_posts/engineering/2013-12-16-project-arms-race.md

     27" Thunderbolt + 24" Monitor
     Magic Trackpad, Apple Keyboard, Adjustable Stand

-Having a mac at work has completely changed my level of productivity.
+Having a Mac at work has completely changed my level of productivity.
 OSX Mavericks allows me to full screen my editor and switch between spaces with my Magic Trackpad.
 I highly recommend this option.

 ## Option 2: Beauty is on the inside